ham-radio-software/D-Rats/README.md

 This version of D-Rats is an experimental fork version of the D-Rats 0.3.3. originally developed and Copyrighted by 2008 Dan Smith <dsmith@danplanet.com>
-and later reviewed in 2015, 2019 and 2020 by me, Maurizio Andreotti
+and later reviewed in 2015, 2019 and 2020 by me, Maurizio Andreotti.

+Python3 conversion Copyright 2021-2022 John Malmberg.

-This is likely to be changing a lot as a lot of functionality has not been tested and some functionality does not work.
+This is likely to be changing a lot as a lot of functionality has not been tested and some functionality may not work.

 See: <https://github.com/wb8tyw/D-Rats/wiki/Tests-and-issues-found>